Guidelines for confirmation of candidature - higher degree by research

 - Oral presentation from candidate

-- Questions from the floor (chaired by supervisor or panel chair)
+- Questions from the floor (chaired by Panel chair)

-Informal proceedings end - audience leaves and candidate waits outside
+Informal proceedings end - audience leaves and candidate waits where requested by the Chair to be recalled

 Panel convenes to discuss the outcome